-Grant Thornton UK LLP is a limited liability partnership registered in England and Wales: No.OC307742.
-Registered office: Grant Thornton House, Melton Street, Euston Square, London NW1 2EP.
+Grant Thomton UK LLP is a limited liability partnership registered in England and Wales: No. OC307742.
+Registered office: Grant Thomton House, Melton Street, Euston Square, London NW1 2EP.
 A list of members is available from our registered office.
-Grant Thornton UK LLP is authorised and regulated by the Financial Conduct Authority.

-Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL).
-GTIL and the member firms are not a worldwide partnership.
+Grant Thomton UK LLP is authorised and regulated by the Financial Conduct authority.
+Grant Thomton UK LLP is a member firm of Grant Thomton International Ltd (GTLL).
+GTL and the member firms are not a worldwide partnership.
 Services are delivered by the member firms.
-GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
-Please see grant-thornton.co.uk for further details.
+GTIL and tis member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+Please see grant-thomton.co.uk for further details.